kristianmandrup/schema-to-yup/Readme.md

 You can access the `entryHandler` and from there the `builder` from within a type handler via `this.entryHandler.builder`

-So you can access a `validator` instance set in the builder via `this.entryHandler.builder.validator` (note: the validator should normally be a singleton instance)
+So you can access a `validator` instance set in the builder via `this.entryHandler.validator` (note: should normally be a singleton instance)

 Then do futher customisations as needed.